What Do We Know About Treating ADHD with Medical Food?

 Insurance Coverage for Medical Foods

 Medical insurance does not typically cover the cost of medical food.
 Though a prescription is not needed to purchase a medical food, it may be required by your insurance provider to process coverage.
 Even when a physician issues a written order stating that a medical food is necessary for a patient’s successful treatment, the insurance provider may consider it a second- or third-tier drug, which means high out-of-pocket costs.
 For patients covered by Medicare Part D, non-FDA-approved therapies may not receive any pharmacy reimbursement at all.
-A three-month supply of Vayarin, for example, costs $159.99

-Medical Food for ADHD: Vayarin
+Discontinued Medical Food for ADHD: Vayarin

-What Do ADHD Patients Say About Vayarin?
+What Did ADHD Patients Say About Vayarin?

-Patient feedback on the effectiveness of Vayarin is far from conclusive, in part because so few people have tried treating ADHD with medical foods.
+Patient feedback on the effectiveness of Vayarin was far from conclusive, in part because so few people have tried treating ADHD with medical foods.
 According to one ADDitude reader, “Vayarin has helped my son, who has ADHD with high-functioning autism.
 He is a lot more affectionate and less emotional when things don’t go his way.
 I haven’t noticed a difference with my ADHD-only son.
 (Vayarin) did help my daughter, too, but she doesn’t care for the taste.”

 Yet, another parent had a very different experience: “I tried Vayarin with my two sons — two pills twice a day for three months, as directed… After three months, there were no noticeable effects whatsoever, so we stopped using it.”